-Michael Irvin Suggests Cowboys Sign Antonio Brown: ‘We Need Some H-E-L-P’
+NESN

 The whole thing was a little tongue in cheek, but it was a suggestion nonetheless.

 No one is denying Brown’s talent.
-But given how things have ended with the last three teams he has been on, the leadership structure of the Cowboys and Brown’s standing with the league … there’s little doubt Brown to Dallas would be an utter nightmare. … Here’s hoping it gets done.
+But given how things have ended with the last three teams he has been on, the leadership structure of the Cowboys and Brown’s standing with the league, there’s little doubt Brown to Dallas would be an utter nightmare.

 Thumbnail photo via Jasen Vinlove/USA TODAY Sports Images